 The U.S. Embassy in Ashgabat is now processing all immigrant and K visa categories.
 However, the number of applications we are able to process each day will be very limited as we continue to implement precautions to protect the health and safety of all Embassy employees, as well as those we serve.
 Please wait to be notified by the Consular Section for the date of your visa interview and any further steps.

-COVID-19 Vaccination Requirement: Starting October 1, 2021, applicants for immigrant visas will be required to obtain full COVID-19 vaccination as part of their mandatory medical screening, according to a new Centers for Disease Control and Prevention (CDC) policy.
+COVID-19 Vaccination Requirement for Immigrant Visa Medical Exams: Starting October 1, 2021, applicants for immigrant visas will be required to obtain full COVID-19 vaccination as part of their mandatory medical screening, according to a new Centers for Disease Control and Prevention (CDC) policy.
 Certain waivers may be available, such as for applicants in countries where a COVID-19 vaccine is not routinely available or if the vaccine is not age appropriate for the applicant.
 Applicants must complete the entire vaccine series in order for the medical examination to be considered complete.
 Please contact the Consular Section at ConsularAshgab@state.gov or the Panel Physician if you have any questions.
-This requirement applies only to immigrant visa applicants.
-Refugees and NIVs, including K visa applicants, are not required to receive the COVID-19 vaccine as part of their medical examination.
+This particular requirement applies only to immigrant visa applicants.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.

 See our Directory of Visa Categories on usvisas.state.gov to determine which visa category might be appropriate for your purpose of travel to the United States.

 A citizen of a foreign country who seeks to enter the United States generally must first obtain a U.S. visa, which is placed in the traveler’s passport, a travel document issued by the traveler’s country of citizenship.